AhsanAli-buet/Mancala/README.md

 Mancala is a simple strategy game.
 Game rules are provided [**here**](https://en.wikipedia.org/wiki/Kalah).

 In this game, human player plays with AI agent.
 Mancala is a solved game.
 So first person move gets the advantage.
-AI agent makes decision using **Alpha Beta prunning algorithm and heuristics**.
+AI agent makes decision using **Alpha Beta Prunning algorithm and heuristics**.

 # Mancala Game Board